ji-it/CloudTides/docs/server/development.md

 go get -v all
 ```

-To run `dev` server, create a `.env` file in the root of this directory with following configurations:
+To run `dev` server, create a `.env` file in the root of `tides-server` directory with following configurations:
 ```
 SERVER_IP=
 SERVER_PORT=